jckleiner/notion-backup/documentation/setup.md

    account.
 10. Copy the E-Mail address of your service account since you will need it later.
 11. Keys -> Add Key -> Create new key -> JSON and download that file
 12. Rename the downloaded file to `credentials.json` and move it to the project root directory.
+The path to this file is the value for your `GOOGLE_DRIVE_SERVICE_ACCOUNT_SECRET_FILE_PATH` environment variable.
+    Alternatively, if you don't want to keep a `credentials.json` file, you could copy the contents of `credentials.json` file and provide it as a value to your `GOOGLE_DRIVE_SERVICE_ACCOUNT_SECRET_JSON` environment variable.
 13. Login to your [Google Drive account](https://drive.google.com/drive/) and select the folder you want your notion backups to be saved in.
 You need to share that folder with the service account you've just created.
 Right click on the folder -> Share -> enter the E-Mail address of your service account.
-(Your service account's address probably looks like XXX@XXX.iam.gserviceaccount.com)
-14. **TODO** - Copy the id of that folder, from the URL
-15. **TODO** You are now ready to setup the application.
-Go to TODO - link to setup...
+(The email of your service account will probably look something like `XXX@XXX.iam.gserviceaccount.com`.
+This is the value for your `GOOGLE_DRIVE_SERVICE_ACCOUNT` environment variable.)
+14. Open that folder by double-clicking on it.
+You will now be able to see the id of that folder in the URL.
+It should look something like `https://drive.google.com/drive/folders/62F2faJbVasSGsYGyQzBeGSc2-k7GOZg2`.
+The ID (only the last part `62F2faJbVasSGsYGyQzBeGSc2-k7GOZg2` of the URL) is the value for your `GOOGLE_DRIVE_ROOT_FOLDER_ID` environment variable.